Hultan/chessImager/README.md

     6. [PGN](#pgn)

 ## The Basics
-For examples of how to use chessImager, see the [Examples section](#examples), at the end of this readme.

 Start by creating an **Imager** object by calling the **chessImager.NewImager()** function.
 With this object, you can render simple chess board images from a **FEN** string by using the **Render()** method on the **imager** object you just created.